dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/postgres-privatelink.md

             - Find the IP address of your RDS instance using a command line tool such as `nslookup <endpoint>` or `dig +short <endpoint>` with your RDS DNS endpoint

-            - _Note_: With RDS Multi-AZ failover capabilities the IP address of your RDS instance can change, at which point your Tagrat Group would need to be updated.
+            - _Note_: With RDS Multi-AZ failover capabilities the IP address of your RDS instance can change, at which point your Target Group would need to be updated.
 See [this AWS blog post](https://aws.amazon.com/blogs/database/access-amazon-rds-across-vpcs-using-aws-privatelink-and-network-load-balancer/) for more details and a possible solution.

         - _On-prem Postgres server_ -  **IP**